Charbon Kunitoraya

 Practical Details

 Address: 5 Rue Villédo, 75001 Paris.
 Price tier: €€€€.
 Awards: Michelin Plate 2024 and 2025.
-Booking difficulty: Easy — reservations are not hard to secure at present.
+Booking difficulty: Easy; reservations are not hard to secure at present.
 Reservations: Book in advance to confirm availability, but this is not a venue requiring weeks of lead time.
 Dress: No confirmed dress code in our data; smart casual is appropriate for the price tier.
-Groups: The compact format is leading suited to pairs or small groups of three to four; larger parties should confirm whether the room can accommodate them before booking.
+Groups: The compact format is well suited to pairs or small groups of three to four; larger parties should confirm whether the room can accommodate them before booking.
 Budget: Expect €€€€ per head; confirm current pricing directly with the restaurant as we do not hold specific menu prices.

 If You Have Been Once: What to Focus On

 A returning visitor to Charbon Kunitoraya has already formed a baseline.
-The format is consistent enough that the progression of skewers — moving from lighter cuts through richer pieces to offal and finishing bites , is the main event.
+The format is consistent enough that the progression of skewers; moving from lighter cuts through richer pieces to offal and finishing bites, is the main event.
 On a second visit, pay attention to how the team manages the pace of the meal.
-Yakitori at this level should not feel rushed, and a good counter will read the table and adjust.
+Yakitori at this level should not feel rushed, a good counter will read the table and adjust.
 If the first visit felt hurried, request a later seating or communicate that you want time between rounds.
 The wine or sake pairing, if offered, is worth asking about: the interaction between binchotan smoke and a well-chosen sake is one of the cleaner pleasures in Paris's Japanese dining options.
 We do not have confirmed pairing data, so ask when you book.

 How It Compares